dinkargupta/tdd-revival-2022/readme.md

 5. sudo apt install python3.10

 **installed golang**
-1. sudo apt install goland
+1. sudo apt install golang

 then start with guidance from the book [Learning Test Driven Development](https://www.oreilly.com/library/view/learning-test-driven-development/9781098106461/) to revive and refine TDD practices in context of current development context with languages Python, Go and Javascript